Sentry Page Protection

 Commodity Basket Index

-Resistance remains @ 298.17 with support @ 254.66.
-Commodity prices strong influence inflation so the recent consolidation near its peak is indicative of lingering global inflationary pressures post-Covid.
+Resistance @ 298.17 was broken at the start of 2025.
+Commodity prices strongly influence inflation so the recent breakout is indicative of returning global inflationary pressures post-Covid.

-Resistance remains @ 298.17 with support @ 254.66.
-Commodity prices strong influence inflation so the recent consolidation near its peak is indicative of lingering global inflationary pressures post-Covid.
+Resistance @ 298.17 was broken at the start of 2025.
+Commodity prices strongly influence inflation so the recent breakout is indicative of returning global inflationary pressures post-Covid.

 Equity Market Volatility